pgEdge/spock/README.md

 ## Conflict-Free Delta-Apply Columns (Conflict Avoidance)

-Logical Multi-Master replication can get itself into trouble on running sums (such as a ytd balance).
+Logical Multi-Master replication can get itself into trouble on running sums (such as a YTD balance).
 Unlike other solutions, we do NOT have a special data type for this.
 Any numeric data type will do (including numeric, float, double precision, int4, int8, etc).

-Suppose that a running bank account sum contains a balance of $1,000.
+Suppose that a running bank account sum contains a balance of `$1,000`.
 Two transactions "conflict" because they overlap with each from two different multi-master nodes.
-Transaction A is a $1,000 withdrawl from the account.
-Transaction B is also a $1,000 withdrawl from the account.
-The correct balance is $-1,000.
-Our Delta-Apply algorithm fixes this problem and highly conflicting wrkloads with this scenario (like a tpc-c like benchmark) now run correctly at lightning speeds.
+Transaction A is a `$1,000` withdrawal from the account.
+Transaction B is also a `$1,000` withdrawal from the account.
+The correct balance is `$-1,000`.
+Our Delta-Apply algorithm fixes this problem and highly conflicting workloads with this scenario (like a tpc-c like benchmark) now run correctly at lightning speeds.

 This feature is powerful AND simple in its implementation as follows:

   - A small diff patch to PostgreSQL core
-    - a very small postgresql licensed patch is applied to a core postgres source tree before building a PG binary.
+    - a very small PostgreSQL licensed patch is applied to a core PostgreSQL source tree before building a PG binary.
     - the above diff patch adds functionality to support ALTER TABLE t1 COLUMN c1 SET(log_old_value=true)
-    - this patch will be submitted to pg16 core postgres and discussed at the Ottowa Conference.
+    - this patch will be submitted to pg16 core PostgreSQL and discussed at the Ottawa Conference.

   - When an update occurs on a 'log_old_value' column
     - First, the old value for that column is captured to the WAL